mainwp/mainwp.dev/guides/how-to/actions-filters.md

 # Using MainWP Actions & Filters

-This guide explains how to use MainWP's actions and filters (hooks) to integrate your extension with the MainWP Dashboard and Child plugins.
-Understanding these hooks is essential for creating powerful, well-integrated extensions.
+This guide explains how to use MainWP's actions and filters (hooks) to integrate your add-on (extension or integration) with the MainWP Dashboard and Child plugins.
+Understanding these hooks is essential for creating powerful, well-integrated add-ons, whether you're building a standalone extension or a third-party integration.

 ## Quick Start for Experienced Developers